apache/doris/docs/en/sql-reference/sql-functions/window-function.md

  | Mats    | Sweden  | Tja          |
 ```

-Use FIRST_VALUE() to group by country and return the value of the first greeting in each group：
+Use FIRST_VALUE() to group by country and return the value of the first greeting in each group:

 ```sql
 select country, name,